 Mr. Mariam has also tried to verdict cases involving or related to the prosecution and defense of copyrights, trademarks, domain disputes, privacy rights and defamation actions.
 He regularly represents individuals and entities including, for example, individuals involved in competitive professional services (such as brokers, advisors, or agents), producers, directors, writers, journalists, and artists involving such defamation-based claims and potential First Amendment-related defenses.

 Mr. Mariam has further tried and/or litigated to successful verdicts and judgments a substantial number of software breach and misappropriation matters and is at the forefront in terms of the legal aspects of emerging technology given his proficiency in mathematics and computer systems and his active litigation practice during a period of evolving and changing privacy and security risks in cyberspace including potentially insecure mobile devices, cloud computing, virtualization and other information technologies.

 Class Action Defense Including Consumer Protection Statutes

-Mr. Mariam is heavily involved in class action litigation including, for example, nationwide and state class claims arising under consumer protection statutes and false advertising or unfair competition statutes, including, as just some examples, federal misbranding or labeling claims (i.e. OFPA or FFDCA), COPPA (Children’s Online Privacy Protection Act), the TCPA (Telephone Consumer Protection Act), FDCPA (Fair Debt Collection Practices Act), and ICRAA/FCRA (Investigative Consumer Reporting Agencies Act/Fair Credit Reporting Act).
+Mr. Mariam is heavily involved in class action litigation including, for example, nationwide and state class claims arising under consumer protection statutes and false advertising or unfair competition statutes, including, as just some examples, the Confidentiality of Medical Information Act (CMIA) and related PHI/PII data privacy claims, federal misbranding or labeling claims (i.e. OFPA or FFDCA), COPPA (Children’s Online Privacy Protection Act), the TCPA (Telephone Consumer Protection Act), FDCPA (Fair Debt Collection Practices Act), and ICRAA/FCRA (Investigative Consumer Reporting Agencies Act/Fair Credit Reporting Act).

 Directors & Officers and Securities Claims